Skip to main content

 • Pull training records for new hires — any staff in halal-sensitive roles hired in the last 3 months without a completed training record is a live NCR risk

-• Flag processing staff overdue for refresh — last documented halal training more than 3 years ago = overdue under Pindaan 2026 today
+• Flag processing staff overdue for refresh — last documented halal training more than 3 years ago = overdue today

 • Review your IHCS document structure (micro/SME on IHCS pathway) — confirm halal policy, raw material controls, and traceability procedures exist as three distinct, separately identifiable sections

-• Confirm records from April 2023 onward are intact — the 3-year retention window runs backward from today; anything purged within that window is a finding
+• Confirm records from three years ago onward are intact — the retention window runs backward from today; anything purged within that window is a finding

 For a full audit preparation walkthrough, see our JAKIM audit checklist guide.